bentung12/alarm-clock/README.md

 1. Open `alarm_clock.qpf` in Quartus Prime 22.1
 2. Compile, program `.sof` to a DE0-CV
-3. Turn on `SW4` first, or testing the alarm takes real time
+3. For testing, turn on `SW4` first to run the alarm clock 120x faster

 ## Limitations